cookbooks/about/README.md

  1. [Rebase](http://book.git-scm.com/4_rebasing.html) `master` and `qa` onto the just created `feature/rebase`

         git rebase --onto feature/rebase master qa
  1. resolve any conflicts and merge.
-If people have been rebasing `qa` onto `master` before making their changes, then there should be few or no merge conflicts.
+If people have been rebasing `master` and `qa` onto `feature/<whatever>` before making their changes, then there should be few or no merge conflicts.
   But if there are, use these commands to start your GUI mergetool, then continue:

         git mergetool